mgondan/mcclass/README.md

 Use `kill $(cat http.pid)` to stop the server.
 Sometimes this doesn't work, then use `killall -9 swipl` :-)

+## Watch the program

+Open firefox and go to http://localhost:8001/mcclass

 ## Behind an Apache proxy
 Let's assume you have a working https-configuration.
 Then add the following two lines to your, e.g., /etc/apache2/sites-enabled/000-default-le-ssl.conf